 Once done, click the Clone button to begin the process.

 You will then see a new cloud server appear at your UpCloud control panel with the name and configuration you selected at the cloning options.
-While the cloning process is underway, both the origin and cloned server will be in maintenance mode and unavailable.
+While the cloning process is underway, both the origin and cloned servers will be in maintenance mode and unavailable.

 The cloning process will take time depending on the size and fill rate of your storage devices.
 You can follow the progress of the cloning process at your UpCloud control panel under the Storage Devices.